Reimagining Porsche’s

 Ecosystem Extension: Redesigning the Trip Planner Flow

-Our work included a full redesign of the app's Trip Planner flow.
-The following screen iteration is a key example of our process, showing specifically how we solved the 'Range Anxiety' pain point discovered in our user research.
+Working closely with my team, I led a full redesign of the mobile Trip Planner flow within a tight 3-week timeline.
+I set up frequent check-ins and iterated extensively with my team throughout the process.
+The following screen iterations is a key example of our collaborative process, showing specifically how I solved the Range Anxiety pain point discovered in my user research.

 V1 – Baseline route